aradi/fypp/docs/fypp.rst

 it enables consistent expressions with (hopefully) least surprises (once you know, how to formulate the expression in Python, you exactly know, how to write it for Fypp).
-Also, note, that variable names, macros etc. are in Python (and therefore also for Fypp) case sensitive.
+Also, note, that variable names, macros etc. are for Python (and therefore also for Fypp) case sensitive.

 When you access a variable in an expression, it must have been already defined